5n7/vin/README.md

 # If empty, it is treated as [$GOOS, $GOARCH].
 keywords = ["amd64", "linux"]

+# name is the name of the executable file.
+# If empty, it is treated as the original name.
+name = "gh"

 # command is the command to run after installation.
 command = """
 gh completion -s zsh > ~/.zfunc/_gh